Amy B. Smith: Rethink Relief Design Workshop

 Smith was instrumental in creating the Rethink Relief Design Workshop in 2011.
 Rethink Relief is "dedicated to creating technologies for humanitarian relief that specifically address the gap between short-term relief and long-term sustainable development."

 The workshop was co-organized in October 2011 by industrial design faculty at the Delft University of Technology and the D-Lab of MIT.
-It brought together 26 people to explore the differences in thinking by relief organizations, development organizations, and designers.
-Groups worked throughout a week to create concepts and prototypes to address challenges in relief work.
+It brought together 26 people to explore the differences in thinking between relief organizations, development organizations, and designers.
+Groups worked throughout the week to create concepts and prototypes to address challenges in relief work.
 These addressed clean water availability, re-purposing of aid materials, transportation challenges, and first aid supply logistics.

 Creative Capacity Building

 Smith and colleagues at D-Lab have been working on a new type of curriculum - Creative Capacity Building or CCB.
 The purpose of CCB is to place "the expertise in the village instead of at MIT."

 The CCB curriculum teaches the design process without expecting strong literacy or other academic training.
-The goal is individuals, groups and communities who are able to not only articulate their needs but to design and build solutions.
+The goal is for individuals, groups and communities to be able to not only articulate their needs but to design and build solutions.